lk-geimfari/mimesis/docs/getting_started.rst

     Mimesis works only on Python 3.6 and higher.
 Developers have not plans related to adding support for old versions of Python.

-    Also, possibly Mimesis will work fine on latest version of PyPy 3, but we have not tested it on PyPy, therefore, use it with PyPy at your own risk.

 Within the pre-activated environment, use the following command to install Mimesis: